 Weight Constraints

 Weight is a factor in many projects, especially in sectors like transportation and aerospace.
 In these industries, every ounce matters, as increased weight can impact fuel efficiency, maneuverability, and overall performance.
-Therefore, selecting an aluminum shape that optimizes strength while minimizing weight is paramount.
+Therefore, selecting an aluminum shape that optimizes strength while minimizing weight is necessary.
 For instance, hollow shapes like tubes might be preferred over solid ones like rods, providing the needed strength without unnecessary weight.
 Understanding and adhering to weight constraints can lead to more efficient, effective, and sustainable project outcomes.

 Durability Needs